 Melbourne’s Caulfield Racecourse to undergo $300 million redevelopment

 Melbourne’s Caulfield Racecourse is to undergo a $300 million redevelopment, which will include the addition of a new grandstand, a second race track and a new spectator entrance, as well new horse stalls and parade rings.

 The Melbourne Racing Club (MRC) is planning the development as part of a vision to create “a world-class racing and entertainment venue”, with work potentially beginning on the major revamp by late this year.

 MRC Chief Executive Josh Blanksby explained that the second turf track could mean Caulfield’s meetings per season could rise from around 25 to as many as 45 with Wednesday night and the night before public holidays identified as potential dates to hold night racing meetings.

-Training is to cease at Caulfield in 2023 so it is expected the A$300m redevelopment could be completed by 2025.
+Training is to cease at Caulfield in 2023 so it is expected the multi-million dollar redevelopment could be completed by 2025.